csuka/ansible_role_percona_xtradb_cluster/README.md

 Or from a cluster, to a cluster + 1. ["Do not join several nodes at the same time to avoid overhead due to large amounts of traffic when a new node joins."](https://www.percona.com/doc/percona-xtradb-cluster/LATEST/add-node.html)

-The role will, by default, also restart all mysql instances, with a 10s delay between the restarts.
+The role will, by default, also restart all mysql instances, with a default of a 10s delay between the restarts of each service on a system.
 See section `systemctl restart mysql` below.

 If no restart is desired when scaling, set this variable in `group_vars/all.yml` Please leave this to `true`, in order to maintain the cluster.